 A lot of the food was absolutely delicious but there were certain things about the meal that surprised me.
 I wasn't used to eating savoury dishes such as chicken soup, dumplings and noodles so early in the morning.
 I also found it strange that there were big dishes of food in the middle of the table and everyone was using chopsticks to help themselves from the big bowls.
 That's not what my family and I do when we go out for meals.
 We are served food onto our individual plates.
 I also noticed that some of the people were talking with food in their mouths.
 My parents used to get cross with me if I did that.
 Finally, I noticed that people were getting up in the middle of the meal, disappearing and coming back.
 We were never allowed to leave the table until everyone had finished eating.
 It was fascinating to see the differences between eating out in China and in the UK.

-5. Tell SS to check in pairs then conduct whole class feedback.
+5. Tell SS to check in small groups in BORs.
+Close the BORs and return to main room to then conduct whole class feedback.

 Answers: